 We all know it's important to look after yourself, but it's even more so when you have others who depend on you for care, our partners at Helping Hands explain how

-It may sound obvious but while most of us acknowledge the need for self-care, when life is generally busy and even more so in the unique circumstances presented by the Coronavirus pandemic, it can be the first thing that goes out the window.
+It may sound obvious but while most of us acknowledge the need for self-care when life gets busy or stressful, it can be (and often is) the first thing that goes out the window.

 But beware of this false economy - saving a little time just for yourself, whether for mental space, exercise or to indulge in a passion, can be rewarding on a much greater level than just the pure act itself - ie it becomes greater than the sum of its parts.